sylvanc/pony-lecture/slides.md

 ----

-Is it safe to send data structures in messages?
+Is it safe to send objects in messages?

-* <!-- .element: class="fragment"--> What if two actors try to write to the data structure at the same time?
+* <!-- .element: class="fragment"--> What if two actors try to write to the object at the same time?
 * <!-- .element: class="fragment"--> We could end up with some writes from each actor, resulting in inconsistent state.
 * <!-- .element: class="fragment"--> This is sometimes called a _data race_.
 * <!-- .element: class="fragment"--> It's definitely not safe.